segabl/pd2-sh-complements/README.md

 ### Copycat

 - Tactical Reload
+  - Changed instant swap back to increased swap speed
-  - Instant swap duration 3s → 6s
+  - Swap speed duration 3s → 10s

-*The recent change made to the swapping mechanic leaves a little too short of a time window to swap weapons, especially if you don't immediately notice it is available.*
+*The change made to the swapping mechanic leaves a little too short of a time window to swap weapons and also tends to bug out in various situations.*
-*Increasing the duration the bonus is available makes it more accessible without being broken since the effect is cleared on swap anyways.*
+*Increasing the duration the bonus is available and changing it back to a swap speed increase makes it more accessible and less prone to bugs.*

 ## General changes